Adjunct Professorial Lecturer

 MA, International Relations/Economics, School of Advanced International Studies (SAIS), Johns Hopkins University (2005);

 MPA, Maxwell School, Syracuse University (2004);

 BSc, Economics and International Relations, University of Wisconsin-Madison (1996).

 - Favorite Spot on Campus

 - Any Cafe with Coffee!
-In DC: Library of Congress, National Zoo, Wolf Trap, Lincoln Memorial
+DC Area: Library of Congress, National Zoo, Wolf Trap, Lincoln Memorial

 - Languages Spoken